ing-bank/tsclean/README.md

 ## Overview<a name="overview"></a>

-tsclean contains R functions that support and start an interactive dashboard to enable the user to clean-up their time series data, using several anomaly detection algorithms to highlight potential anomalies to be replaced.
+tsclean contains a set of R functions that support and start an interactive dashboard to enable the user to clean-up their time series data, using several anomaly detection algorithms to highlight potential anomalies to be replaced.

-The original developers of this R package are [Gertjan van den Bos](mailto:gertjan.bos@ing.com), [Mehmet Kutluay](mailto:yasar.kutluay@ing.com), [Olle Dahlen](mailto:olle.dahlen@ing.com) & [Han Lin](mailto:%20han.lin@ing.com).
+The original developers of this R package are [Gertjan van den Bos](mailto:gertjan.bos@ing.com), [Mehmet Kutluay](mailto:yasar.kutluay@ing.com), [Olle Dahlen](mailto:olle.dahlen@ing.com), [Miel Verkerken](mailto:mielverkerken@hotmail.com) & [Han Lin](mailto:han.lin@ing.com).

 ## Features<a name="features"></a>